WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 #### Return Values and Scope

 Returning values can also transfer ownership.
-The following listing shows an example of a function that returns some value, with similar annotations as those in the previous listing.
+The following listing shows an example of a function that returns some value.

 Filename: src/main.rs